 4.3.
-Simulated observations of an artificial pulsar
+Simulated observations of a fake pulsar

-To test the barycenter software alone, we have simulated arrival times at Nançay observatory and compared LAT barycenter software with TEMPO and TEMPO2.
+To test the barycentering software alone, we have simulated arrival times at Nançay observatory and compared LAT barycentering software with TEMPO and TEMPO2.

 Some time and coordinate definition differences exist between these different codes.
-Most TEMPO pulsar timing solutions have been published using the JPL DE200 planetary ephemerides (Standish 1990).
-TEMPO forms barycentric times in "Barycentric Dynamic Time" (TDB).
-TEMPO2 uses the JPL DE405 (Standish 1998) solar system ephemerides and computes barycentric time in "Barycentric Coordinate Time" (TCB) units, taking into account the time dilation results from Irwin & Fukushima (1999).
-The LAT barycenter tool gtbary handles both the DE200 ephemerides and the recommended DE405 model, also forming TDB times.
+TEMPO uses the JPL DE200 planetary ephemerides (Standish 1990), forming barycentric times in "Barycentric Dynamic Time" (TDB).
+TEMPO2 uses JPL DE405 (Standish 1998) Solar system ephemerides and computes barycentric time in "Barycentric Coordinate Time" (TCB) units, taking into account the time dilation results from (Irwin & Fukushima 1999).
+The LAT barycentering tool gtbary handles both the DE200 ephemerides and the recommended JPL DE405 model, also forming TDB times.
 The relation between TDB and TCB times is given by: